gzrp/deep/trans/readme.md

-# Machine translation models using Transformer Example
+# Machine translation model using Transformer Example
-This example trains a Transformer on a machine translation task.
+This example trains a Transformer model on a machine translation task.
 By default, the training script uses the anki dataset, provided.
 You can download from http://www.manythings.org/anki/.
 This example uses the Chinese and English sentence pairs provided by this dataset to complete the translation task.
 The dataset contains 29909 sentence pairs in both English and Chinese.

 Data format: English + TAB + Chinese + TAB + Attribution.
 Example: